-- With no features selected, click the right-hand mouse button in a blank part of the Graphics area and select the Diagrams option to add the Diagrams layer to the Treeview. - Select Force/Moment - Thick 2D Beam results of axial force Fx in the members. - Select the Diagram Display tab, ensure the Label values option is selected and choose the Label only if selected option. - Click the OK button to finish.
+- With no features selected, click the right-hand mouse button in a blank part of the View window area and select the Diagrams option to add the Diagrams layer to the Treeview. - Select Force/Moment results of axial force Fx in the members. - Select the Diagram Display tab, ensure the Label values option is selected and choose the Label only if selected option. - Click the OK button to finish.